READ OUR OFFICIAL STATEMENT ON THE RECENT U.S. IMMIGRATION POLICY CHANGES AFFECTING VULNERABLE POPULATIONS

 My strengths were business and accounting.
 I can work with computers, I know how to type.
 I’m familiar with Excel.

 And then I heard from a friend from camp.
 He had ended up in Florida.
 He called one night and said, “If you don’t get me out of Florida I will maybe do something bad to myself.”
-I told his agent that he was in a very severe shock and that they needed to get him out or they would be liable for what happened.
+I told his case worker that he was in severe shock and that they needed to get him out or they would be liable for what happened.
 So they sent him to me.
 I took care of him for almost six months.

 I got a job in a new city and I brought him with me.
 The employer had given me a room and a job.
 It was in accounting and it was tough.
-My own mental health wasn’t good - sometimes I felt like I was asleep, even though I knew I was typing - and I was taking care of my friend.
-And the room was in a commercial space, it was just four walls.
+My own mental health wasn’t good.
+Sometimes I felt like I was asleep, even though I knew I was typing, and I was taking care of my friend.
+The room was in a commercial space and it was just four walls.
 But I kept moving.
 My friend got really bad.
 He had lost everything in Afghanistan.
 He was a CEO of 500 employees.
 His wife was in Afghanistan.
 His kid was in Afghanistan.
 If I didn’t help him, he would deport himself.
 My head was going to explode.

-Because I want to save him, but I couldn't
+I wanted to save him, but I couldn't.

 He couldn’t sleep for five days.
 Finally I sent him to the hospital in Lowell.
 They treated him very, very well and he was happy.